adobe/coral-spectrum/coralui-guide/manual/overview.md

 In addition, every Coral component is an HTML element.
 This give us the ability to create components from markup or JavaScript and lets us treat them like any other native element, setting properties, appending them in the DOM, etc.

-## Spectrum CSS
+## Spectrum

-The current default theme is is an implementation of the [Spectrum](http://spectrum.corp.adobe.com/) design specifications.
+The current default theme is is an implementation of the [Spectrum](http://spectrum.corp.adobe.com/) design specifications, Adobe’s design system.
-It's still possible to change the look of an entire Coral Spectrum build by providing a custom theme though it's not recommended.
+Spectrum provides elements and tools to help product teams work more efficiently, and to make Adobe’s applications more cohesive.

+Coral Spectrum leverages internally the [Spectrum CSS](http://spectrum-css.corp.adobe.com/) framework to style components including the Spectrum SVG icons.
+To request new icons, please follow the instructions listed on http://icons.corp.adobe.com.
+Ideally, the icon team should be creating or reviewing every icon for every Adobe experience.

 ## Accessibility